 - Decent quality for the price

-- Comes in a large amount
+- It comes in a large amount

-- Packaging isn’t great
+- The packaging isn’t great

-- Lids don’t seal well
+- Sometimes the lids don’t seal well

-5. Vivaplex Amber Jars | Best Colored Glass
+5. Amber Candle Jars | Colored Glass

 Make sure to add a sticker so customers know not to use the lid to try to snuff the candle.
 The packaging also isn’t the best, so you may end up with a broken jar.
 If you are selling, keep all this in mind.
 This might make these less appealing than others on the list.
 If you are making candles as gifts or for yourself, the smaller pack size can be a feature rather than a bug.

 - Inadequate packaging means you may lose a jar to breakage in shipping

 In this section, we’ll go over what you should look for in jars for candle making and common questions.
 When buying jars for candles, you need to consider a few traits.